pdee/pdee/doc/commands-python-mode.rst

 -----------------------
 Send block at point to default interpreter.

-For `default' see value of `py-shell-name'
+For ‘default’ see value of ‘py-shell-name’

 py-execute-block-python-switch
 ------------------------------
 Send block at point to default interpreter.

 Switch to output buffer.
-Ignores `py-switch-buffers-on-execute-p'.
+Ignores ‘py-switch-buffers-on-execute-p’.

-For `default' see value of `py-shell-name'
+For ‘default’ see value of ‘py-shell-name’

 py-execute-block-python-no-switch
 ---------------------------------
 Send block at point to default interpreter.

 Keep current buffer.
-Ignores `py-switch-buffers-on-execute-p'
+Ignores ‘py-switch-buffers-on-execute-p’

-For `default' see value of `py-shell-name'
+For ‘default’ see value of ‘py-shell-name’

 py-execute-block-python-dedicated
 ---------------------------------
 Send block at point to default unique interpreter.

-For `default' see value of `py-shell-name'
+For ‘default’ see value of ‘py-shell-name’

 py-execute-block-python-dedicated-switch
 ----------------------------------------
 Send block at point to default unique interpreter and switch to result.

-For `default' see value of `py-shell-name'
+For ‘default’ see value of ‘py-shell-name’

 py-execute-block-python2
 ------------------------